 Updates from the Chair 5310 3rd Quarter Report & NHTA-SCC Annual Meeting

 Landgell gave an update on the 5310 3rd quarter report.
 She informed that while the numbers need to be finalized, the program is well within budget.
 Through May, the number of rides funded through the 5310 program is up 4%.
 Also reported from James Wilkie at Caregivers, there were 22 new volunteer drivers for this fiscal year through May, serving clients within the region.
 Wilkie mentioned that they run ads to advertise for new volunteers.
 Apfelberg added that United Way of Greater Nashua also refers people to Caregivers to volunteer drive.
+Langdell noted that SVTC includes VDP referral information at their outreach events.

 Langdell gave a recap on the NHTA–SCC Annual Meeting.
 She shared the two posters that were presented at the meeting.
 She thanked Kerry Miller of NTS for taking the lead on that effort.
 Conversation ensued about how the meeting was very well organized this year, and that there were some practical takeaways along with the opportunity to network with new people.
 Waitkins pointed out that Donna Marceau did a lot of work for the travel training and posters.
-Langdell gave a shout-out to Transdev of Nashua frontline team, Tracy Turner and George Kypriotes, for the NHTA Excellence in Transit Award for Region 7.
-Teri Palmer asked to send feedback and thoughts for next year to her.
+Langdell shared that the Transdev of Nashua frontline team, represented by Tracy Turner and George Kypriotes, received the NHTA Excellence in Transit Award for Region 7.
+Teri Palmer asked the froup to send feedback and thoughts about the annual meeting to her for next year’s planning.

 Langdell congratulated Opportunity Networks, ABLE NH, and Gateways, who each received a portion of the funds raised from the Nash Casino.